port-labs/terraform-provider-port-labs/docs/resources/port_page.md

 # Page resource

-Docs about the different page types can be found [here](https://docs.getport.io/customize-pages-dashboards-and-plugins/page/catalog-page).
+A full list of the available page types and their identifiers can be found [here](https://docs.getport.io/customize-pages-dashboards-and-plugins/page/catalog-page).

-Docs about the different widget types can be found [here](https://docs.getport.io/customize-pages-dashboards-and-plugins/dashboards/#widget-type-identifiers-terraform).
+A full list of widget types and their identifiers can be found [here](https://docs.getport.io/customize-pages-dashboards-and-plugins/dashboards/#widget-type-identifiers-terraform).

 ~> **WARNING**
 The page resource is currently in beta and is subject to change in future versions.